franciscoanderson28/Snake/README.md

 ### About

 Snake Ice is a 2D  game developed with Pygame.
-The game has 2 levels and each level level end with a score update livel. game single player
+The game has 2 levels and each level level end with a score update level. game single player
-Score is saved in database (SQLite3)) and top 5 scores
+Score is saved in database (SQLite3)) and top 5 scores are displayed.

 ### Feel free if you want to contribute.